-An interesting commission depicting a sentimental scene of a cow and calf where between grazing and chewing the cow "kisses" the calf, partially closing its eyes.
+This was originally designed as an interesting commission depicting a sentimental scene of a cow and calf where between grazing and chewing the cow "kisses" the calf, partially closing its eyes.
 At the same time a romantic heart reveals itself.
-The lady, representing the owner of the piece scratches the cow's back.
+The farmer scratches the cow's back.
 Various other movements.

 There is a complex mechanism beneath and inside the cow.